godotengine/godot/modules/game_help/Terrain3D/doc/docs/troubleshooting.md

 ### Startup Errors

+#### After clicking the Terrain3D node, there are no editor tools or texture panel.

+Enable the plugin, as described in the [installation instructions](installation.md).

+#### The editor tools panel is there, but the buttons are blank or missing.

+Restart Godot twice before using, as described in the [installation instructions](installation.md).

+#### Start up is very slow.
+Or the scene or storage file is huge.

+Save the storage resource as a binary `.res` file, as described in the [installation instructions](installation.md).
+You've likely saved it as text `.tres`, or didn't save it separately at all, which means a ton of terrain data is saved as text in the scene.

+Alternatively, you have a large terrain and are generating collision for all of it.
+Disable collision, or set it to dynamic to create only a small collision around the camera (pending implementation, see [PR #278](https://github.com/TokisanGames/Terrain3D/pull/278)).

 #### Unable to load addon script from path

 `Unable to load addon script from path: xxxxxxxxxxx.
 This might be due to a code error in that script.
 Disabling the addon at 'res://addons/terrain_3d/plugin.cfg' to prevent further errors."`